Walk Japan - Kumano Kodo Trail

 Meals Included: Dinner

-Your Leader plans to meet everyone in the hotel reception at 6.30pm for the welcome meeting.
-If some of the group are arriving on later flights then the main introductory briefing will be conducted on the morning of day 2 with everybody present.
-After this we will head out to dinner (included) at a nearby local restaurant where you will have the chance to sample various types of 'izakaya' style Japanese cuisine.
+After the welcome meeting, we'll head out to dinner (included) at a nearby local restaurant where you'll have the chance to sample various types of 'izakaya' style Japanese cuisine.
 There are no other activities planned today.
-Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.
+Should you miss the welcome meeting, your tour leader will inform you of any essential information as soon as you catch up.

 Day 2: Walking Tour Of Tokyo Including Less-Visited Neighbourhoods